Delgan/loguru/CONTRIBUTING.rst

 * The `Loguru` version you are using (you can find it with ``print(loguru.__version__)``)
 * Your operating system name and version
 * Your development environment and local setup (IDE, Terminal, project context, anything that could be useful)
-* Some `minimal reproducable example`_
+* Some `minimal reproducible example`_

 Implementing changes
 --------------------

-If you are willing to enhance `Loguru` by implementing non-trivial changes, please `open a new issue`_ first to keep a reference about why such modifications are made (and potentialy avoid unneeded work).
+If you are willing to enhance `Loguru` by implementing non-trivial changes, please `open a new issue`_ first to keep a reference about why such modifications are made (and potentially avoid unneeded work).
 Then, the workflow would look as follow:

-1. Fork the `Loguru`_ project from Github
+1. Fork the `Loguru`_ project from GitHub
 2. Clone the repository locally::

     $ git clone git@github.com:your_name_here/loguru.git